d12frosted/elpa-mirror/nongnu/hl-column-readme.txt

 1 Installation
 ══════════════

-  IWindow isn't available on any ELPA right now.
+  Hl-Column isn't available on any ELPA right now.
 So, you have to follow one of the following methods:

 1.1 Quelpa